-This sport played on horseback is a mix of polo and basketball.
-Pato is the Spanish word for 'duck', and earlier versions of this game used a duck instead of a ball inside a basket.
-Pato is Argentina’s national sport.
-The playing field usually stretches between neighboring ranches.
-The team that first reaches casco with the duck is the winner.
+Pato is the Spanish word for 'duck', and earlier versions of this game required throwing a duck instead of a ball inside a basket.
+The playing field stretched between neighboring ranches.

 Pato is not only played by professionals but also by amateurs.
-As 90% of Argentines have not watched Pato match, the national status of Pato has become quite controversial.
-Football, however, is the most popular game in Argentina.
+As 90% of Argentines have not watched a Pato match, the national status of Pato has become quite controversial.
+Football, however, is clearly the most popular sport in Argentina.

 - Polo — a team sport played on horseback in which the objective is to hit a ball into a goal using a long-handled mallet.

 - Basketball — players attempt to shoot the ball through the hoop on the opponent’s court, moving the ball by throwing and dribbling.